rites-raj/rites-raj/README.md

 # Hello, World!

-🌷 My name is Riteshraj Bharat Shetage, and I'm a 20-year-old student based in Kolhapur, Maharashtra, India.
+🌷 This is Riteshraj Shetage, and a 20-year-old student from in Kolhapur, Maharashtra, India.

 - 🎓 I'm currently pursuing a bachelor's degree in Statistics, and I have ambitious plans to transition into the IT field, with a specific focus on Data Science.